Blog 29

 When cycling around the Aral Sea I saw firsthand what happens to the environment when it is blatantly abused, and learned how the toxic dust doesn’t only affect the health and wellbeing of the local population, it has spread around the world, as far as Antarctica.
 This has become an issue that affects us all.

-We were aware that the 28 streams we needed to cross on the return trek were rising by the hour as the ice melted in the afternoon and hurried back to camp before it became too difficult, and then back to Aqtashtoq.
+We were aware that the 28 streams we needed to cross on the return trek were rising by the hour as the ice melted in the warm afternoon sun and hurried back to camp before it became too difficult, and then back to Aqtashtoq.
 It took over four hours to drive the 80km back to Sarhad and nine hours to drive the 192km from there to Ishkashim the following day, such is the state of the tracks and roads that I had endured on a bicycle.

 PLEASE TAKE ACTION